 To begin taking notes with the mapping method, you first need to identify the main topic that you want to start mapping out.
 This main point should be the primary concept of the learning materials you’re working with.
 It will serve as the central focus point of the entire map, so it’s important to get this choice right from the get-go.
 Otherwise, you might end up having to remap your notes, which admittedly is something I’ve done many times before.

 You mustn’t choose a very narrow topic here, as a very narrow topic will not give you enough subtopics to create a proper map.
 At the same time, if you choose something too broad, your map might end up becoming overly massive.
 In the end, just give it a go and choose a topic – the best way to learn is by doing!

 Now, write down the primary topic in the middle of the document and draw a circle around it.
 Some people recommend placing the main topic right in the center of the page, while others place it on the top of the document.
 I have found mapped notes to be easier to follow if the top is used for the main topic.
-Some people do prefer the aesthetic look of a map that starts from the very center of the page, though.
+Some people do prefer the aesthetics of notes with a map that starts from the very center of the page, though.

 Here’s an illustration that shows where and how I write down the main topic: